 metrics(optional) (type: list:hook): A list of metrics that should be published after job execution.
 See below for more details.

 executions(optional) (type: list:execution) (since Flowman 0.30.0): This optional section provides fine-grained control over when the individual phases are to be executed.
-This allows to reduce the amount of redundant work when a whole (date) range is used for a parameter.
+This allows reducing the amount of redundant work when a whole (date) range is used for a parameter.
 Within this section you can explicitly state when each phase should be executed.
 Each entry of the list has three attributes

 phase(required) (type: string) - the execution phase to be configured.
 You can have multiple entries per phase, these will be logically merged during execution.